-Performance obligations include sales of systems, contactors, spare parts, and services, as well as installation and training services included in customer contracts.
+Performance obligations include sales of systems, WaferPak contactors, spare parts, and services, as well as installation and training services included in customer contracts.
 A contract's transaction price is allocated to each distinct performance obligation.
 In determining the transaction price, the Company evaluates whether the price is subject to refund or adjustment to determine the net consideration to which the Company expects to be entitled.
 The Company generally does not grant return privileges, except for defective products during the warranty period.

 For contracts that contain multiple performance obligations, the Company allocates the transaction price to the performance obligations on a relative standalone selling price basis.
 Standalone selling prices are based on multiple factors including, but not limited to, historical discounting trends for products and services and pricing practices in different geographies.

-Revenue for systems and spares are recognized at a point in time, which is generally upon shipment or delivery.
-Revenue from services is recognized over time as services are completed or ratably over the contractual period of generally one year or less.
+Revenue for systems and spares is recognized at a point in time, which is generally upon shipment or delivery and evidenced by transfer of title and risk of loss to the customer.
+Revenue from services is recognized over time as the customer receives the benefit over the contractual period of generally one year or less.